aixelent/Py8R/README.md

-# Py8R #
+# :snake: Py8R #
-- This repository was created for educational purposes.
+This repository was created for educational purposes.
 It contains 100 examples of small scripts written in Python.

+# :bulb: The Idea #
+A few months ago I was started playing with Python.
+To learn some advantages and disadvantages of these language I started reading book from [Real Python](https://realpython.com/best-python-books/#real-python-course-part-1) series (Python 3.5).
+The content from the book gaves me a very good basic understanding of the language.
+I decided to share these samples of code for other people who wants to start with Python.

-### Repository Structure ###
+# :file_folder: Repository Structure #
+Some of examples have  more than only one solutions.
+You will find them in the directory with the task.

 ```
 ├── Py01
 ├── Py02